Chapter 108

 I always dislike women like that.
 Women who think being

 childlike makes them attractive.
-The baby voices, the pouting, crossed arms and
+The baby voices, the whimpering, crossed arms

-pouting faces.
+and pouting faces.
 What’s the deal with all that?
-I know she’s an immortal vampire
+I know she’s an immortal

-but she looks to be at least thirty-five.
-She can’t just act like an adult?
-She
+vampire but she looks to be at least thirty-five.
+She can’t just act like an

-has to be Charlie and The Blood Factory?
-Actually, she’d be Willy Wonka, and
+adult?
+She has to be Charlie and The Blood Factory?
+Actually, she’d be Willy

 “The secret here is we don’t charge for the blood.
 Vampires